Canada and the Vietnam War: After the war

-The Vietnam War continued to resonate in Canada long after the war was over.
+Canada was affected after the war.

 Vietnamese boat people

 After the fall of South Vietnam in April 1975, hundreds of thousands of refugees, called boat people, fled Vietnam and adjacent nations.
 According to Canadian immigration historian Valerie Knowles, from 1979 to 1980 Canada admitted an estimated 60,000 of these refugees, "most of whom had endured several days in small, leaky boats, prey to vicious pirate attacks, before ending up in squalid camps".
 Knowles says it was the highest number of boat people accepted by any nation, including the United States, during that period.
 The boat people constituted 25% of all newcomers admitted to Canada from 1978 to 1981.
 This created a substantial Vietnamese community in Canada, concentrated especially in Montreal, Vancouver, and Toronto.

 Cultural and political shifts

 The Vietnam War was an important cultural turning point in Canada.
 Coupled with Canada's centenary in 1967 and the success of Expo 67, Canada became far more independent and nationalistic.
 The public, if not their representatives in parliament, became more willing to oppose the United States and to move in a different direction socially and politically.